bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 But remember with modern anchor channels, your fee is actually pretty low ball.
 It's just going to be enough to get you into the mempool, and you're going to use child pays for parent on one of the anchor outputs to actually bump the fee where it is.
 So it reduces the problem that we have.
 Just like I have to guess what the fee rate is going to be in future whenever I want to spend this to, I have to guess what the min fee is going to be in future.

-Adam Jonas: 00:34:30

 So I can spend this.

+Mark Erhardt: 00:34:30

 The dynamic mempool minimum fee.

 Rusty Russell: 00:34:32

 Yeah, that's right.

-Adam Jonas: 00:34:34
+Mark Erhardt: 00:34:34

 Which can be higher in the last few months.